nielskrijger/gitstat-web/README.md

 ## FAQ

+__Is the data kept private?__

+Yes.
+The [gitstat.com](https://gitstat.com) website runs within your browser and doesn't store the logfile remotely or even locally.
+As a result if you refresh the page you'll have to submit the logfile again.

+The only data that is stored within your browser are the config settings.

 __I miss feature X or found a bug__

-If you found a bug or feature suggestions, please open an issue [here](https://github.com/nielskrijger/gitstat-web/issues).
+If you found a bug or have a feature suggestion, please open an issue [here](https://github.com/nielskrijger/gitstat-web/issues).
 Issues/features related to the website should be posted in the [gitstat repository](https://github.com/nielskrijger/gitstat).

 __Can I contribute?__